How to Make a Good Forecast

 - Are sales coming in to forecast?

-While forecasting is never completely accurate, it is better to have one than have none at all.
+While even a good forecast can never be completely accurate, it is better to have one than have none at all.
 Many of us start the year by presenting our sales or revenue forecasts for the year.
 As the year progresses you can compare your actual performance to the forecast.
 The comparison may give you a better insight on the steps you need to take in order to hit your performance targets.

 - Forecasts are nearly always wrong.
 Instead of trying to compute a very accurate single value for a forecast, work on developing a system that develops a range where the desired value is likely to fall.
 Create systems that can adjust to a range of possible values.
 For inventory forecast, you can use the forecast error to develop buffer or safety stocks to cope with the uncertainty of demand.